FAQs

 How is Metroboard powered?

 Metroboard has a USB-C port for power.
 It needs to be plugged in to power to display the data.
+It uses a 15W USB-C power adapter.

 What’s included with Metroboard?